sy77777en/label_pizza/label_pizza/database_design.md

 For single-choice questions:
 - `options` stores the actual values used in answers
 - `display_values` stores the UI-friendly text for each option
+- `option_weights` stores the weight for each option (defaults to 1.0)
 - Both arrays must have matching lengths
-- For description-type questions, both fields are NULL
+- For description-type questions, all fields are NULL

 ---